What is a last quarter moon?

 Look along the terminator

 On a last quarter moon, the lunar terminator – the shadow line dividing day and night – shows you where it’s sunset on the moon, whereas on a first quarter moon, the terminator shows sunrise.
 As viewed from above or below the moon’s orbital plane, the terminators of Earth and the moon align at both first and last quarter.

 Earth’s orbit around the sun and the moon

 Also, a last quarter moon can be used as a guidepost to Earth’s direction of motion in orbit around the sun.

 In other words, when you look toward a last quarter moon high in the predawn sky, for example, you’re gazing out approximately along the path of Earth’s orbit, in a forward direction.
 The moon is moving in orbit around the sun with the Earth and never holds still.
 But, if we could somehow anchor the moon in space … tie it down, keep it still … Earth’s orbital speed of 18 miles per second (29 km/sec) would carry us across the space between us and the moon in only a few hours.

 Want to read more about the last quarter moon as a guidepost for Earth’s motion?
 Astronomer Guy Ottewell talks about it here.

 A great thing about using the moon as a guidepost to Earth’s motion is that you can do it anywhere … as, for example, in the photo below, from large cities.

 Read about the moon’s phases

 As the moon orbits Earth, it changes phase in an orderly way.
-Follow these links to understand the various phases of the moon.
+Follow the links below to understand the phases of the moon.